Tecnu Original Outdoor Skin Cleanser removes poison ivy, oak and

 When coming in contact with poison ivy, oak or sumac while

 gardening, your tools can pick up urushiol.
-Unless the oil is
+Unless the urushiol is

-tools after use and before storing for the winter so that you will
+clean up your tools after use and before storing for the winter so

-not have to remember if they have been in contact with poison
+that you will not have to remember if they have been in contact

 The video above shows how to use Tecnu Original Outdoor Skin Cleanser to remove